-When the ambient temperature at a site exceeds the heat index of 90 degrees Fahrenheit, employers must implement an emergency medical plan that complies with 437-002-0161, Medical and first aid, and includes procedures for:
+When the ambient temperature at a site exceeds the heat index of 80 degrees Fahrenheit, employers must implement an emergency medical plan that complies with 437-002-0161, Medical and first aid (agricultural employers must implement, per 437-004-1305(4)), and includes procedures for:

-Responding to employees' signs and symptoms of possible heat illness, including the use of first aid and how emergency medical services will be provided.
-If a supervisor observes or an employee reports signs or symptoms of heat illness, the supervisor must take immediate action appropriate to the severity of the illness.
+- Responding to employees' signs and symptoms of possible heat illness, including the use of first aid and how emergency medical services will be provided.
+If a supervisor observes or an employee reports signs or symptoms of heat illness, the supervisor must take immediate action appropriate to the severity of the illness. - If a supervisor observes signs or an employee reports symptoms of heat illness, the employee must be relieved from duty and provided with a means to reduce body temperature. - If the signs or symptoms indicate severe heat illness - such as decreased consciousness, staggering, vomiting, disorientation, irrational behavior, or convulsions - immediately implement the emergency response procedures.